thirumurthis/Learnings/K8s/SettingUp_Kubectl_autoCompletion_in_GitBash.md

     - Installation steps:
        - We can install `Windows Terminal` directly from the Microsoft Store, just search and install it.
        - To install it manually, download the bundle `WindowsTerminal*.msixbundle` from the GitHub release page.
 Refer the [GitHub terminal project link](https://github.com/microsoft/terminal)
           - Issue the command `Add-AppxPackage <downloaded-msixbundle>`
-       - Windows Terminal installation requires `VC++ v14 Desktop Framework Package`, install that separately.
+          - Manual installation requires `VC++ v14 Desktop Framework Package` to be installed separately

 ### Create a profile for Git Bash in Windows Terminal